BassantAhmedElbakry/RAM/README.md

 # RAM
 ##                             Verilog Design of 8 x 16 Register File
 ### Register File Specification:
-<br>- A register file consists of 8 registers, each register of 16-bit width.
+- A register file consists of 8 registers, each register of 16-bit width.
 <br>- The register file has read data bus(RdData), write data
 bus(WrData) and one address bus (Address) used for both read and write operations.